-Operation Command syntax and examples View the state of the virtual machine. vbssvc -grpstate [-vmstate] <vbs></vbs> Example vbssvc -grpstate -vmstate vbsA Displays information about the state of the service groups on the virtual machine.
-In addition, displays information about the state of the virtual machine.
-The command output also displays the list of nodes on which the service group has faulted.
-Start a virtual business vbssvc -start vbs [-tag tag_name] service.
-Example vbssvc -start vbs1 Starts the virtual business service vbs1 by bringing its service groups online in the required order.
-Generates a task ID which can be used by vbstask command to check the progress of the operation.
+Operation Command syntax and examples View the state of the virtual machine. vbssvc -grpstate [-vmstate] < vbs > Example vbssvc -grpstate -vmstate vbsA Displays information about the state of the service groups or the virtual machine.
+In addition, displays information about th state of the virtual machine.
+The command output also display the list of nodes on which the service group has faulted.
+Start a virtual business service. vbssvc -start vbs [-tag tag_name] Example vbssvc -start vbs1 Starts the virtual business service $vbs1$ by bringing its servic groups online in the required order.
+Generates a task ID whic can be used by $vbstask$ command to check the progress of the operation.
 Example vbssvc -start vbs1 -tag mytag Starts virtual business service vbs1.
 Generates a task IT and also associates the tag name mytag with the operation.
-The -tag option can be optionally specified to associate the operation with a user defined tag name which can be alternately used with the tag ID to track the progress of the operation through vbstask command.
-Note: If any of the VBS tiers is in UNKNOWN state, this command provides an option to ignore such tiers and continue to start the remaining VBS tiers.
+The -tag option can be optionally specified to associate the operation with a user defined tag name which can be alternated used with the tag ID to track the progress of the operation through vbstask command.
+Note: If any of the VBS tiers is in UNKNOWN state, this command provides an option to ignore such tiers and continut to start the remaining VBS tiers.